Manage the availability of Linux virtual machines

-Managed disks provides better reliability for Availability Sets by ensuring that the disks of VMs in an Availability Set are sufficiently isolated from each other to avoid single points of failure.
+Managed disks provide better reliability for Availability Sets by ensuring that the disks of VMs in an Availability Set are sufficiently isolated from each other to avoid single points of failure.
 It does this by automatically placing the disks in different storage fault domains (storage clusters) and aligning them with the VM fault domain.
 If a storage cluster fails due to hardware or software failure, only the VM instances with disks on those stamps fail.

 The number of fault domains for managed availability sets varies by region - either two or three per region.
 The following table shows the number per region